olga-demidko/documentation/docs/guide/pipeline-integration/ticketing-systems/ticketing-overview.md

 # Ticketing Systems Integration
 You can view and manage the Nexploit reports on every detected vulnerability in the ticketing and communication systems that you use in your development environment.
-The integration allows you to simplify and fasten the process of solving the security issues of your application or API by using the automatically created issue tickets and distributing the remediation tasks among your development team.
+The integration allows you to simplify and fasten the process of solving the security issues by using automatically created issue tickets and distributing the remediation tasks among your development team.

 ## Integration Navigation <!-- {docsify-ignore} -->
 To enable Nexploit to send the scan reports to multiple repositories (projects, channels) of your ticketing and communication systems, you need to do the following: